SolomonSklash/Seatbelt/README.md

 This is my fork/modification of Seatbelt that has support for writing the output to a file on disk.
-This is likely not in line with the OPSEC goals of the original prject, but it is nice to have the output in a file in situations when you are not concerned about dropping files to disk, such as Hack The Box or CTFs.
-This also removes the need to capture the output in the Cobalt Strike scrollback buffer, which can sometimes get cutoff when using Seatbelt with the `full`/`all` parameters.
+This is likely not in line with the OPSEC goals of the original prject, but it is nice to have the output in a file in situations when you are not concerned about dropping files to disk, such as Hack The Box, CTFs, or labs.
+This also removes the need to capture the output in the Cobalt
+Strike scrollback buffer, which can sometimes get cutoff when using Seatbelt with the `full`/`all` parameters.

 ----